forrest79/phpgsql-nette/readme.md

 ## Use your own connection class

 By default `Forrest79\PhPgSql\Fluent\Connection` is registered to DI as connection class.
-If you want to use other (your own) connection class, you need to use own connection factory.
+If you want to use other (your own) connection class, you need to use your own connection factory.
 This is class that implements `Forrest79\PhPgSql\Nette\Connection\ConnectionCreator` interface, and you must specify the concrete return type with your connection class.

 Example: